 Marijuana has a storied past full of contradictions and confusing messaging.
 As laws change to permit marijuana use, one question rises above all others.
 That question is, “Is marijuana addictive?”
-Unfortunately, too few people know the answer to this question and many make assumptions about their own potential for addiction.
+While marijuana does not have the same potential for addiction as alcohol or nicotine, it can still causes problems in people’s lives.

 One great resource for your marijuana addiction questions and the treatment you need for any drug or alcohol dependence is a marijuana addiction treatment center in Bend, OR.
 Through a treatment center, you learn about your own problems with drugs or alcohol and what you need to break free of dependence on these substances.